Time to Talk: LLM Agents for Asynchronous Group Communication in Mafia Games

 Abstract

 LLMs are used predominantly in synchronous communication, where a human user and a model communicate in alternating turns.
-In contrast, many real-world settings are inherently asynchronous.
-For example, in group chats, online team meetings, or social games, there is no inherent notion of turns; therefore, the decision of when to speak forms a crucial part of the participant's decision making.
-In this work, we develop an adaptive asynchronous LLM-agent which, in addition to determining what to say, also decides when to say it.
-To evaluate our agent, we collect a unique dataset of online Mafia games, including both human participants, as well as our asynchronous agent.
-Overall, our agent performs on par with human players, both in game performance, as well as in its ability to blend in with the other human players.
+In contrast, many real-world settings are asynchronous.
+For example, in group chats, online team meetings, or social games, there is no inherent notion of turns.
+In this work, we develop an adaptive asynchronous LLM agent consisting of two modules: a generator that decides what to say, and a scheduler that decides when to say it.
+To evaluate our agent, we collect a unique dataset of online Mafia games, where our agent plays with human participants.
+Overall, our agent performs on par with human players, both in game performance metrics and in its ability to blend in with the other human players.
 Our analysis shows that the agent's behavior in deciding when to speak closely mirrors human patterns, although differences emerge in message content.
-We release all our data and code to support and encourage further research for more realistic asynchronous communication between LLM agents.
+We make all of our code and data publicly available.
 This work paves the way for integration of LLMs into realistic human group settings, from assistance in team discussions to educational and professional environments where complex social dynamics must be navigated.

 Asynchronous Agent